Is it worth using make?

 make on BSD systems).

-Does your Makefile supports cleaning the project from all autogenerated artifacts?
+Does your Makefile support cleaning the project from all autogenerated artifacts?

 If you're using git, you can maybe sometimes get away with